cs4s/2018/steam/glossary/index.md

 ### Sequences

 **Sequences** are a [Computational Concept](#computational-concept), which refers to the way that computers follow instructions in order.
-When writing [algorithms](#algorithm), it is important to order instructions in the correct order, as computers will follow them exactly as we tell them.
+When writing [Algorithms](#algorithm), it is important to order instructions in the correct order, as computers will follow them exactly as we tell them.

 An example of why **Sequences** are important is given on the [BBC Bitesize Website](https://www.bbc.co.uk/education/guides/zsf8d2p/revision){:target="_blank"}.
-An [algorithm](#algorithm) for brushing your teeth could be:
+An [Algorithm](#algorithm) for brushing your teeth could be:

 1. put toothpaste on toothbrush
 2. use toothbrush to clean teeth